aptech/docs/docs/CR-xlsWriteSA.rst

     // from cell 'A1' to 'C1'
     ret = xlsWriteSA(var_names, "myfile.xlsx");

-':file:`myfile.xlsx`'is saved in your current working directory.
+:file:`myfile.xlsx` is saved in your current working directory.
 You can find your current working directory in the main tool bar (in the top of GAUSS).

 Write To a Range